amrvac/amrvac/doc/contributing.md

 This will run programs in 1D, 2D and 3D and compare their output to previously stored results, and report errors when differences are larger than some threshold.
-Alternative, you can run tests for individual physics modules:
+Alternatively, you can run tests for individual physics modules:

     cd tests
     make rho